RuyiLi/image-splitter/README.md

 - Much faster!
 See benchmarks section below.
 - Now supports pasting URLs and images directly.
 - Live preview of the image and split tiles, with panning/zooming capabilities.
-- Togglable light/dark theme.
+- Light/dark theme.

 ## Future

 - Webp output support
-- Shrink to fit one server (like V1)
+- Shrink to fit one server (like V2)

 ## Privacy